Biotin vs. Keratin: Which Is Right for Your Hair?

 Over the past few years, taking biotin supplements and keratin supplements has boomed in popularity.
 Many experts and influencers attribute a lack of frizzy hair, obviously healthier nails and abundant hair growth to keratin and biotin — but which of the two wonder ingredients works best?
 What will help transform weak, thinning hair into an enviable glossy mane?

 To kick-start a healthy hair growth routine, you might be looking for accessible, reliable solutions.
 VEGAMOUR spoke to the experts and dug into the research to determine: keratin vs. biotin — what really works?
-Plus, discover what products you should really be using to encourage hair growth.
+Plus, discover what products you should really be using to support thicker looking hair.